Don't Ask Rihanna About R9 & New Music — She's Got Bigger Plans Right Now

 This isn’t just lip service either.
 Rihanna is truly out here doing work, work, work, work, work.

-In March, Rihanna’s nonprofit, the Clara Lionel Foundation, donated $5 million USD to COVID-19 relief efforts, working with partners including Feeding America and the World Health Organization’s COVID-19 Solidarity Response Fund, among others.
-The Grammy winner has also teamed up with Twitter’s CEO, Jack Dorsey, to fund a $4 million USD grant to help victims of domestic violence in Los Angeles.
+In March, Rihanna’s nonprofit, the Clara Lionel Foundation, donated $5 million (roughly £3.9million) to COVID-19 relief efforts, working with partners including Feeding America and the World Health Organisation’s COVID-19 Solidarity Response Fund, among others.
+The Grammy winner has also teamed up with Twitter’s CEO, Jack Dorsey, to fund a $4 million (roughly £3.1 million) grant to help victims of domestic violence in Los Angeles.

 Advertisement